lukerbs/ScriptMonkey/README.md

 # ScriptMonkey 🐒

-ScriptMonkey is an AI-powered Python package that reimagines how projects are built.
-It doesn’t just generate simple scripts or templates like traditional LLMs—it creates **entire, multi-file, multi-directory projects with fully custom code**.
-Complex Python projects can be generated in seconds based on your natural language descriptions, providing everything you need, from models and routes to templates and configuration files.
+ScriptMonkey is an AI-powered CLI tool and Python library that reimagines how projects are built.
+It doesn’t just generate simple scripts or templates like traditional LLMs—it creates entire, multi-file, multi-directory projects with fully custom code.
+Complex software projects can be generated in seconds based on your natural language descriptions, providing everything you need, from models and routes to templates and configuration files.
 With ScriptMonkey, you can instantly bootstrap new ideas or start complex projects without the tedious setup.
-And with built-in error detection and automatic fixes, ScriptMonkey keeps your development process smooth and stress-free, letting you focus on what matters most: building.
+The tool is perfect for developers looking to quickly prototype, experiment, or build production-ready applications without having to write boilerplate code manually.

+Importantly, ScriptMonkey is versatile and can be used to build any type of software project in any programming language.
+Whether you’re working with Python, JavaScript, Java, C++, or any other language, ScriptMonkey can generate project structures and provide tailored code.
+Additionally, its context-aware Q&A feature allows you to ask technical questions about projects in any language, with or without providing files for context.
+You can even use your default editor for longer, multi-line prompts, ensuring that ScriptMonkey can adapt to your specific needs.

 ## Features
 - **Custom Project Generation**: Create entire Python projects, not just boilerplate code.
 ScriptMonkey generates the specific files and directories you need based on your description.